 Basis of Presentation

 The Consolidated Financial Statements include the accounts of Mueller Industries, Inc. and its majority-owned subsidiaries.
-The noncontrolling interests represent separate private ownership interests of 40 percent of Jungwoo Metal Ind.
-Co., LTD (Jungwoo-Mueller) and 49.5 percent of Jiangsu Mueller-Xingrong Copper Industries Limited (Mueller-Xingrong), which the Company sold during 2017.
-See "Note 2 - Acquisitions and Dispositions" for additional information.
+The noncontrolling interest represents a private ownership interest of 40 percent of Jungwoo Metal Ind.
+Co., LTD (Jungwoo-Mueller).

 Revenue Recognition